Learning is everywhere!

 - Dual Undergraduate Major in Educational Studies (DMES)

-- Education 500Undergraduate students may explore a career in teaching by taking Education 500, Exploring Teaching, a four-credit course that puts students right into a real classroom for 5 hours a week.
+- Education 500Undergraduate students may explore a career in classroom teaching by taking Education 500, Exploring Teaching, a four-credit course that puts students right into a local classroom for 5 hours a week.

-- 4 Year Certification ProgramsA number of bachelor’s degrees prepare students for licensure in certain specialized areas.
+- 4 Year Certification ProgramsUNH also offers a number of bachelor’s degrees outside of Education that prepare students for licensure in certain specialized areas.

 - Education MinorExplore the field of education.
 5 courses (20 credits) comprise the minor in Education.